Go From Shopaholic to Shopping Habit-Breaker: 6 Hacks to Avoid Shopaholic Debt

 Meik Wiking, a Danish author and founder of the Happiness Research Institute of Copenhagen, believes that friendships, relationships, and a sense of community are integral to human happiness.
 In fact, he lists the six elements that determine happiness: togetherness, money, health, freedom, trust, and kindness.
 Notice that togetherness comes before money.

 When was the last time you felt true joy?
 It probably wasn’t when you bought a new T-shirt; it likely was when you spent a fun night out (or in) with friends.
 When you want to reward yourself, do it by spending time with good company.
-You’ll make far better memories with your close friends than you will with whatever new thing you bought.
+You’ll make far better memories with your close friends than you will with whatever new thing you bought and you’ll avoid shopaholic debt in the process.

 3. Set a Rigid Budget

-This is an obvious solution to combating your shopping problem but can be challenging to stick with.
+When it comes to avoiding shopaholic debt, creating a strict budget is an obvious solution to combating the problem but can be challenging to stick with.
 If you allot yourself a set amount of money for non-essentials each month, don’t go beyond your limit.
 Once you’ve spent your allotted amount, it doesn’t matter if you see a must-have item in the store later on.
 Treat your budget like food rations during wartime.

 4. Unsubscribe from Unnecessary Shopping